 The Prioritization Board uses a scale of 1-5 to rank each opportunity in a category.
 One (1) is low Benefit or low Cost.
 Five (5) is high Benefit or high Cost.

-The total score and rank is a composite of Benefit versus Cost and takes into account each column’s weighting.
-An item with 5's on the Benefit side and 1’s on the Cost side will calculate the maximum score.
-You can adjust the weighting of each column to the number of your choosing.
+The total score is a composite of Benefit versus Cost and takes into account each column’s weighting.
+An item with 5's on the Benefit side and 1’s on the Cost side will be awarded 100% of the total possible points.
+You can adjust the weighting of each column to the number of your choosing (this will change the total possible points).

-In the example below, the first item “Cloud Support” has a score of 72 out of a maximum of 120 calculated in the following way:
+In the screenshot below, the first item “Cloud Support” has a score of 72 out of a maximum of 120 calculated in the following way:

 Adding up the points (4,16,8,16,8,20) you get a score of 72.